lrse/pdrl-aslam/README.md

 ## Overview ##
 This repository provides the codes used for IROS 2026 submission.
-It includes the bridge to train RL agents on Isaac Sim/Lab with ROS2 topics data.
+It includes our training bridge wrapper to train RL agents on Isaac Sim/Lab with ROS2 topics data.

 **Maintainer**: Private.